missystem/422gpx/configuration/developer_manual.md

     - As for the remaining steps, we have the user interface, which is explained in detail in the user document.
 We used flask and html and hosted the website on heroku.

     - FUTURE FEATURES:
         - In graph.py in the main branch there is some strter code that generates a map of the points.
 We could develope that further using mplleaflet to show it on an actual map.
         - We can also add a figure for the altitude over time quite easily using plot and the dataframe.

 ---

+For detailed timeline of our changes, go to our [meeting](https://github.com/missystem/422gpx/blob/main/configuration/meeting.md)

+---